 Which Airport is Best for Visiting Benicassim?

 The nearest airports with international flights are Valencia, Reus, Barcelona and Madrid (in that order).
-Don't fly to Girona airport, which is on the wrong side of Barcelona.
-Read more about Barcelona Airports.
+Don't fly to Girona airport, which is on the wrong side of Barcelona—your trip will take considerably longer.
+The Benicassim festival runs transfer buses directly from these airports.
+Be sure to book well in advance, as spots fill up fast.

 Top Tips for Getting to Benicassim

 - There is a train line that connects Valencia to Barcelona via Benicassim.
-Valencia is the nearest big city to Benicassim - if at all possible you should arrive in Valencia.
+Valencia is the nearest big city to Benicassim, so if at all possible you should arrive in Valencia to make things easier.
 After that, the city with the next best transport connections is Barcelona.

-- It is not so easy to get from Madrid to Benicassim.
+- Getting from Madrid to Benicassim, on the other hand, is the most complicated option.
 If you are traveling from Madrid, you are best off stopping for a night in Valencia.

 Best Way to Get from Valencia to Benicassim